 ✓ Excel beyond getting hired

-Hey there!
-I’m a Senior Product Manager at SoundCloud where I work on listener experience for over 170 million monthly users across web, iOS, and Android platforms.
+Before that, I was a Senior Product Manager at SoundCloud where I work on listener experience for over 170 million monthly users across web, iOS, and Android platforms.

 I’m also a former General Assembly Product Management instructor where I taught courses in person to students in Manhattan.
 I’m on Udemy now because I loved my experience at GA and really enjoy teaching others about things I’ve learned.